pminina01/readthedocs/Custom-extension-of-Logger-interface.md

 In the perfect world then one just have to provide the .NET-Type of the custom logger-interface as value for the `loggerType`-parameter.
 But the .NET JIT compiler can performing inlining so the custom logger-interface might get inlined completely and the `loggerType` becomes a lie.
 NLog will trust the `loggerType`, and will attempt to perform filtering based on a type that doesn't exist in the StackTrace (NLog ver.
 4.5 will automatically fallback to the default NLog `ILogger`).

 ### Providing a correct loggerType
-Rules for creating a custom logger interface:
+Guide for creating a custom logger interface:

 - The custom logger interface should be a pure-interface, instead of a class.
 This will ensure that all log methods becomes virtual and cannot be inlined.
 - The custom logger interface implementation should not have multiple levels of inheritance and aggregations.
 This will ensure that you don't fall into the inline-trap again.